How to financially prepare for a baby: 7 tips

 If you’re unsure how to prepare for a baby financially, take the following actions to start on the right path.

-A financial advisor can help you prepare for near- and long-term financial considerations associated with having a child, as well as help you adjust for new financial goals such as saving for your child’s education, while also staying on track for existing goals such as saving for retirement.
+An Ameriprise financial advisor will help you prepare for near- and long-term financial considerations associated with having a child, as well as help you adjust for new financial goals such as saving for your child’s education, while also staying on track for existing goals such as saving for retirement.

 Before the baby arrives